 The affable, charming, Pierre Lurton took over the responsibility of managing Chateau Marjosse in 1990.
 When Pierre Lurton began at Chateau Marjosse, the estate started out with only 12 hectares.
 Soon, his father gave Pierre 34 additional hectares and Chateau Marjosse was on the way.

 Pierre Lurton has continued to increase his vineyard holdings and has made considerable renovations in the wine-making facilities.
 Under the care of Pierre Lurton, Chateau Marjosse updated their vinification facilities and built a new vat house.

 Most of that work was completed by the 2000 vintage.
 However, the winery was once again updated in 2013.
 The design of the buildings is unique to the Entre Deux Mers appellation, with its Italian-looking frontage.

 Chateau Marjosse Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Marjosse with Wine, Food, Pairing Tips
+Serving Chateau Marjosse with Wine, Food, Pairing Tips

 Château Marjosse Wine Tasting Notes